 TacoBot was created in partnership with Taco Bell’s creative partner agency, Deutsch.

-At participating locations.
-Prices and items may vary.
+At participating U.S. Taco Bell® locations.
+Contact restaurant for prices, hours & participation, which vary.
 Tax extra.
 2,000 calories a day used for general nutrition advice, but calorie needs vary.
 Additional nutrition information available upon request.

 ⚠ WARNING : Certain foods and beverages sold or served here can expose you to chemicals including acrylamide in many fried or baked foods, and mercury in fish, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov/restaurant